cloki0610/CI-Portfolio-Project-5/README.md

 Acceptance Criteria:

-- User should be able to submit a form with some data to allow the admin to contact the user out of the website.
+- User should be able to submit a form with some data to allow the admin to contact the user out of the web application.

 Implementation: